Okay, it is quite obvious that you mean business and you want the largest cup you can possibly get from a Keurig. No, problem…

 For a long time, the largest brewing size a Keurig could produce was only 10 oz.
 But the great thing about Keurig is that they listen to their customers.
 So they introduced a number of brewers that can brew up to 12 oz of coffee, which is perfect for either a large mug or a travel mug.

-Keurig K-Duo – Versatile Keurig Brewer with 12 oz Serving Size:
+Keurig K-Duo – Dual Keurig Brewer with 12 oz Serving Size or 60 oz Carafe size

 If you want a Keurig that does it all, we can right away recommend you look into a Keurig Duo Brewer.
 And here’s why: